Bombadil-Tom/FrontendChallenge/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>
-While developing I used a couple of tests to ensure stable code when adding or changing features.
+While developing I used [https://airbnb.io/enzyme/](enzyme) to write some tests to ensure stable code when adding or changing features.

 ### `npm run build`